 “You don’t understand,” Iota snapped in her flame jail.
 She extended her hand past the wall of flame and her skin began to bubble and blacken.

 The Elementalist tensed, paling in the deep red light as he increased the width of the flame.

 Eventually, Iota recoiled back inside the cage but continued seething, “It’s not about Omega anymore.
 You have to die.
 You have to!
 Can’t you see that you people being alive is going to be the end of everything?”

 There was a beat as the flames crackled.

 “Well, too bad,” Not-oberleutnant murmured as Emilia’s vision began to fade.
 “I’m not dying anytime soon.”

 Courage and loyalty.

-Werner Waltz, a child in body only, stood in his bedroom with the dustless table, the neatly made bed, and the smearless windows that let in soft moonlight.
+Werner Waltz, a child in body only, stood in his bedroom which hosted a dustless table, a neatly made bed, and smearless windows that let in soft moonlight.
 Unlike the previous time he was here, he knew exactly what he needed to do.
 He waited patiently, gaze fixated on the open door as footsteps resounded up the staircase.

 “You were going to end up here anyways,” Shion muttered, sounding exasperated.
 “I was just trying to give you a break.
 You’re more stubborn than anything else.”